verbose/verb/docs/contribute.md

+All contributions are welcome! _Stars and tweets_ are always a great way to show your support!
+But we can definitely use some help with:

+* documentation
+* writing unit tests
+* addressing issues

-All contributions are welcome!
-If you like the project, _stars and tweets_ are a great way to show your support.
-If you want to take a more active role and help with documentation, writing unit tests, addressing issues or whatever seems interesting, please let us know, we'd be happy to help you get started!
+_Or whatever value you'd like to add to the project!
+If you'd like to take a more active role, get in touch!
+We'd be happy to help you get started!_

+### Pull requests

-This project builds its our own documentation, so don't edit the readme or other docs directly.
-First, make sure Verb is installed globally, then just follow these simple steps:
+This project builds its our own documentation, so don't edit the readme or other docs directly, edit their respective templates instead.

+To build the docs, first make sure Verb is installed globally (`npm i -g verb`), then just follow these simple steps:

-* Make changes to the docs by editing the necessary templates in the [docs directory](./docs)
+* Edit the templates in the ['docs/' directory](./docs)
-* Run `verb` to re-build the docs
+* Run `verb`
-* Do a pull request!
+* Pull request!

 Thanks!